letnagao/cat-at-night-sky/README.md

 ## Contributing 💡
 Pull request are welcome but please open an issue and discuss what you will do before 😊

+## License 📄
+This project is open-sourced under the [MIT license](https://opensource.org/licenses/MIT).